Point Isabel ISD proposes bonds for November election

 Some proposed improvements for the school district’s high school include — auditorium upgrades for fine arts and other school and community activities, science lab upgrades, band hall upgrades and a career and technology wing for courses, such as welding, robotics, culinary arts, engineering and cyber security.

 Additional improvements include — artificial turf for softball and baseball fields, new tennis courts that are enclosed and UIL competition compliant.
-The new tennis court would also have a seating area with canopies.
+The new tennis court will also have a seating area with canopies.

 Proposition B